Dataport/possible-x-piveau-ui/MIGRATION_GUIDE_v4.md

 This Migration Guide explains how to use Vue 3 together with Vite in your `piveau-hub-ui`.

-It does not contain all breaking changes of Vue 3, but only the ones which are neccessary for `piveau-hub-ui`, i.e. all developers are asked to read about Vue 3 themselves.
+It does not contain all breaking changes of Vue 3, but only the ones which are necessary for `piveau-hub-ui`, i.e. all developers are asked to read about Vue 3 themselves.

 Please follow this guide strictly and apply the following changes: